Why submit your motorcycle to Bike EXIF?

 A couple of “watch-outs.”

 Please don’t send multiple emails with high-resolution images.
 We receive a huge volume of email and to protect the system, large file sizes often get bounced.
 If your bike is accepted, we have an FTP server for high-resolution shots.
-We’d love it if you can keep the batch of images under 50MB or so, but include images that are at least 1200 pixels wide.
+We’d love it if you can keep the batch of images under 200MB or so, but include images that are at least 1800 pixels on the shortest edge.

 If you’ve got a beautiful machine sitting in your garage or workshop, and images of equally high quality, get in touch right now.
 It’s our mission to spread the word about the world’s best custom motorcycles—and their builders.